Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

     c.
 Azure container registry

 - A GPU Linux edge device with IoT Edge runtime (with port 8080 and 5000 opened)
-- [Visual Studio](https://code.visualstudio.com/) Code on your development machine with following extensions
+- (Build from source only)[Visual Studio](https://code.visualstudio.com/) Code on your development machine with following extensions

     a.
 [Azure IoT Tools](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools)

     b.
 [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

-- [Docker](https://docs.docker.com/engine/install/) on your development machine
+- (Build from source only)[Docker](https://docs.docker.com/engine/install/) on your development machine

+### Installer
+1. Open your browser, connect to https://shell.azure.com/ , switch to Bash
+2. Download acr.zip from github ```wget https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/linker/factory-ai-vision/Installer/acs.zip```
+3. Unzip it ```unzip acs.zip```
+4. Execute the installer ```bash factory-ai-vision-install.sh```
+5. During the, you will enter your customvision credentials (optional), select your Azure Media Service, IoTHub, and Edge device.
+Note that if it's your first time to deploy, it will create a service principal for Azure Media Service, please backup the ```SERVICE_PRINCIPAL_SECRET``` by your own, which will be shown in the screen while selecing Azure Media Service.
+It won't be shown again once creating.
+If it's not the first time doing deployment via Installer, you will be asked to enter that secret
+6. If it's the first time deployment, you will be expected to wait around 10-15 minutes
+7. Open your browser, connect to http://YOUR_IP:8080

-### Get the source code
+### Build from source code
 - Clone yadavm_factoryai_lpr branch

     ```bash